apache/nuttx/arch/README.txt

         NuttX operates on the ARM9EJS of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.2.1.

+    arch/arm/include/imx and arch/arm/src/imx
+	Freescale MC9328MX1 or i.MX1.
+This port uses the Freescale MX1ADS development board with a GNU arm-elf toolchain* under either Linux or Cygwin.
+	STATUS: This port has stalled because of development tool issues.
+Coding is complete on the basic port (timer, serial console, SPI).

     arch/arm/include/lm3s and arch/arm/src/lm3s
         These directories contain support for the Luminary LMS family, particularly for the LM3S6918.
 The initial, release of this port was included in NuttX version